Tyler+Eddy+photo.jpg

 Abe Solberg

 Abe is a PhD Candidate in Fisheries Science at The Fisheries & Marine Institute, Memorial University.
-For his PhD research, Abe is working on ecosystem model development for the Newfoundland and Labrador shelf and developing methods to incorporate fisher’s and Indigenous ecological knowledge.
+Abe is working on ecosystem model development for the Newfoundland and Labrador Shelf and developing methods to incorporate fisher’s and Indigenous ecological knowledge.

 Abe's primary research interests are integrating non-traditional information sources, such as fisher's and Indigenous ecological knowledge, into ecosystem models and single-species population models.